-\begin{proposition}[Explicit second countability] \name{prop:second countability} The subsets of the following two forms give a countable subbasis for the topology on $\tM$: \begin{itemize} \item Sets of the form $\tM_{\imm}(K)$ where $K \in PC$ is an isomorphism class of a closed rational rectangular union. \item Sets of the form $\tM_{\not \emb}(U)$ where $U\in PC$ is an isomorphism class of an open rational rectangular union. \end{itemize} \end{proposition} \begin{proof} Countability follows from Corollary \ref{cor:countably many classes}.
+\begin{proposition}[Explicit second-countability] The subsets of the following two forms give a countable subbasis for the topology on $\tM$: \begin{itemize} \item Sets of the form $\tM_{\imm}(K)$ where $K \in PC$ is an isomorphism class of a closed rational rectangular union. \item Sets of the form $\tM_{\not \emb}(U)$ where $U\in PC$ is an isomorphism class of an open rational rectangular union. \end{itemize} \end{proposition} \begin{proof} Countability follows from Corollary \ref{cor:countably many classes}.

 The sets listed are clearly open by Theorem \ref{thm:open}.
 We must prove that they form a subbasis for the topology.
-We will show that the sets in the subbasis used to define the immersive topology are open in the topology $\sT$ generated by the sets listed in this proposition.
+We will show that the sets in the subbasis used to define the immersive topology in Definition \ref{def:immersive topology on M} are open in the topology $\sT'$ generated by the sets listed in this proposition.